 Time Required: 2-4 hours

-If you’ve ever driven past a BBQ restaurant and caught of whiff of the delicious smoke coming out of their kitchen, you’ve experienced the magic of cooking with smokers.
 Standard gas or charcoal grills are great for fresh, flavorful home-cooked meals, but nothing brings out rich flavor quite like a smoker.
 Smokers slow-cook foods at lower temperatures over longer periods of time – think of them as the slow-cooker versions of grills.
-This guide will teach you how to use a smoker, whether the charcoal, propane, or wood chips styles.
+This guide will teach you how to use a smoker, whether the charcoal, propane or wood chips styles.

 By regulating the airflow, you can adjust the temperature up and down.
 Opening the lower damper will allow more air to flow to the fire and increase the heat, while opening the upper damper will allow more heat to escape and lower the temperature.

+If smoking for an extended period of time (over 4 hours), it may be necessary to add more charcoal.
 Make sure you cook to temperature and not to time!
-Smoke your meals to perfection by following these times.
+Smoke your meals to perfection by following the guidelines below.

 Smokers are available in electric, propane, charcoal or wood pellet varieties.
 While charcoal or wood pellets provide richer flavor, it’s quicker to heat and easier to control the temperatures in electric or propane smokers.

-Light the smoker as you would a grill of the same fuel – see our guides on gas grills and charcoal grills for more information – and close the lid, turning the food only a few times while cooking.
-Don’t check on the food too often, of it will lose valuable heat and smoke.
-That’s it!
+Whichever smoker you choose, only turn the food only a few times while cooking.
+Don’t check on it too often, of it will lose valuable heat and smoke.

-Only charcoal smokers can give you that rich chargrilled taste, and wood pellet smokers natural infuse your food with smokey flavors.
-But if you find the cleanliness and ease of electric or gas smokers more appealing, there are a few steps you can take to try to match the flavors created by naturally-fueled smokers:
+Only charcoal smokers can give you that rich chargrilled taste, and wood pellet smokers naturally infuse your food with smoky flavors.
+But if you find the cleanliness and ease of gas or electric smokers more appealing, there are a few steps you can take to try to match the flavors created by naturally fueled smokers:

 - For added flavor, mix herbs and spices into the water pan and place the meat over the water pan so the drippings fall in.

-Tip: You can purchase small containers of flavored wood chips that are pre-packaged and ready to be inserted into your grill or smoker.
+Tip: Purchase small containers of flavored wood chips that are pre-packaged and ready to be inserted into your grill or smoker.